The Best Turkey Brine Recipe

-Honestly, I find turkey brining to be a life-saver several days before Thanksgiving or Christmas.
+Honestly, I find brining a turkey to be a life-saver several days before Thanksgiving or Christmas.
 After all, refrigerator space is limited, so I want to move the turkey out for other items.

 You can even dry the turkey in the cooler, resting on ice.

-When I’m done with the cooler, I simply dump the brine in the garden, spray it with kitchen cleaner, and spray the cooler out with the hose.
+When I’m done with the cooler, I simply dump the brine in the garden, spray the cooler with a disinfectant kitchen cleaner, and spray the cooler out with the hose.
 Simple.

 How Long Should I Brine A Turkey Before Cooking?

-This depends on the size of turkey, and how much salt you add to the brine.
+This depends on the size of the turkey, and how much salt you add to the brine.